qarmin/czkawka/instructions/Instruction.md

 To invert a selection of files, click on a file with the middle mouse button and it will invert the selection of the other files in the same group.

+### Adding directories

+By default current path is loaded to included directory and excluded directories are filled with default paths.

+It is possible to override this, by adding arguments when opening app e.g. `czkawka_gui /home /usr --/home/rafal --/home/zaba` which means that `/home` and `/usr` directories will be checked and `/home/rafal` and `/home/zaba` will be excluded.

+When using additional command line arguments, saving at exit option become disabled, so this current info about directories will not be saved until user save it manually.

+Both relative and absolute path are supported, so used can use both `../home` and `/home`.

 ## CLI
 Czkawka CLI frontend is great to automate some tasks like removing empty directories.